Best States to Live in the USA – 2020

 For the fourth consecutive year, Michigan has made the top ten – and it has improved its rank in each of those years.

-Michigan is one of the ten cheapest states to live in; and when combined with a median income that is higher than most states, it goes a long way toward making it a good place to make a living.
+Michigan is one of the ten best states to live in the US and when combined with a median income that is higher than most states, it goes a long way toward making it a good place to make a living.